ferkofodor-dtu/probeai/reports/README.md

 >
 > Answer:

-We utilized `conda` for managing dependencies in our project.
-The list of dependencies, including Python packages and their versions, was auto-generated and stored in the `environment.yaml` file.
+I utilized `conda` for managing dependencies in the project.
+The list of dependencies, including Python packages and their versions, was auto-generated and stored in the `requirements.txt` file.
 To replicate our development environment, a new team member would need to create a conda environment using:

-`conda env create -f environment.yml`
+`conda env create --name <env_name>`

-This command installs all the required packages and ensures version consistency.
-Additionally, team members can activate the environment with:

 `conda activate <env_name>`

 where `<env_name>` is the name of the environment.

-This ensures that the correct packages are used when running the code.
+To install the packages, run:

+`pip install -r requirements.txt`

 ### Question 5